GayathriSrividya/GayathriSrividya/README.md

 </p>

 ## 💫 About Me:
-At Sanketika, a leading provider of open source solutions for agriculture, education and learning, I work as a Software Development Engineer (SDE-1), developing and deploying scalable and reliable APIs for various applications and platforms.
+I work as a Software Consulting Engineer, developing and deploying scalable and reliable microservices and platforms.

-I have contributed to the Sunbird Obsrv Open Source project, working on APIs and testing scripts for data collection, analysis, and visualization.
-I have also gained hands-on experience in using Kubernetes, Apache Flink, and other tools and frameworks for building and managing event-driven applications and ETL pipelines, handling real-time data processing and integration.
+I have contributed to the Sunbird, an Open Source project, working on backend workflows and testing scripts for data collection, analysis, and visualization.
+I have also gained hands-on experience in using Docker, Kubernetes, Apache Flink, Apache Kafka, and other tools and frameworks for building and managing event-driven applications and ETL pipelines, handling real-time data processing and integration.

 ## 🌐 Socials:
 <p align="center">